fbpx

 Improving Website Usability

-What can business owners learn from my speeding ticket (other than the obvious speed limit lessons)?
+What can business owners learn from my speeding ticket (other than the obvious “drive the speed limit” lessons)?
 Website usability matters.
 Driving schools lost my business because they either didn’t have sites or because their sites did not meet my needs.
 I’ve said it before, but your website should be your most valuable employee, representing your business and catering to its visitors.
-A simple class schedule, contact form, or easily navigated website would have made all the difference in my search.

 It’s necessary, even imperative, for business owners to look at their sites and make sure they have what users need.
 Ask people what they would find useful on your site.
 Have friends look at your site and give it an honest, comprehensive review.
 It’s not hard, and you don’t have to pay an expensive analyzing firm to check website usability.
 I even found a great article on usability testing procedures.